-We've covered before how effective retention marketing strategies are at:
+We've covered how effective retention marketing strategies are at:

 The cornerstone of a successful retention strategy is the customer.

-The challenge for e-Commerce stores is adapting fast enough to meet customer expectations.
+The challenge for eCommerce stores is adapting new technology fast enough to meet these expectations.

 Product value is the primary driver for customer retention.

-They want personal offers - relevant to them in this moment.
+Customers want personal offers - products that are relevant to them.
 They want products they care about.